nicholaswilde/listen-for-shutdown/README.md

 ## Uninstallation

-If you need to uninstall the power button script in order to use GPIO3 for another project or something:
+If you need to uninstall the power button script:

 1. Run the uninstall script: `./pi-power-button/script/uninstall`